msg555/tplbuild/docs/index.rst

 could add the below line to your tplbuild.yml file.

 .. code-block:: yaml
+  :caption: tplbuild.yml

   stage_push_name: |
     msg555/{{ stage_name }}:{{ profile }}

 Note that this (and several other fields in tplbuild.yml) is itself a Jinja template to allow further customization.
-Now we can run :code:`tplbuild publish --profile release` and it will push our multiarchitecture image to msg555/my-app:release.
+Now we can run :code:`tplbuild publish --profile release` and it will push our multiarchitecture image to :code:`msg555/my-app:release`.

 Removed probably